netgroup-polito/frog4-datastore/README.md

 Moreover it provides a configuration service exploited by FROG v4 in order to retrieve/push configuration from/into VNFs

-## How to configure the datastore
+## How to install the Datastore dependencies and setup the SQL database

 	sudo apt-get install mysql-server libmysqlclient-dev libffi-dev python-virtualenv

-This server requires a backend database to store the information.
+During the installation process, you have to chose the *root* password for the SQL database on the machine where you are going to install/create the Datastore.

 To create and initialize the SQL database: